VaneUI

 inheritColor + inheritBg + inheritBorder

-Size inheritance is separate — only inline components like Link, Code, Kbd, and Mark have inheritSize: true in their defaults.
+Size inheritance is separate.
+Only Link and Mark have inheritSize: true in their defaults (Code and Kbd achieve the same effect via em-relative geometry, described below).
 You can also set it explicitly:

 react-icon